pchhina/blogsite/content/blog/blog10.md

 - Are there any tools out there already that can implement this check?
 - Is there a way to check this in an existing program?

-An interesting topic that needs some furthr thought!
+An interesting topic that needs some further thought!

 ## A Sample Program
 ```C